The History of LGBTQ+ Rights in America & What That Means for Business Travel

 In 2015, the Supreme Court ruled against Section 3 of the Defense of Marriage Act (enacted in 1996, signed by President Clinton, and banned the federal government from recognizing same-sex marriages) in Obergefell vs. Hodges, granting same-sex couples the right to marry in all 50 states.

-What does all this mean for corporate travel?
-Firstly, it should remind us that the fight for protection and empowerment of LGBTQ+ people is far from over, and that even with all of these landmark decisions and policies, there are still efforts to isolate and discriminate against the LGBTQ+ population.
+This is all heavy stuff, and you may be wondering what all this means for corporate travel.
+Primarily, it should remind us that the fight for protection and empowerment of LGBTQ+ people is far from over, and that even with all the positive landmark decisions and policies, there are still active, and unfortunately successful, efforts to isolate and discriminate against the LGBTQ+ population.

 LGBTQ+ Traveler Statistics

-• Probably two of the most compelling statistics are the following: BTN reports that 95% of American business travelers concealed their sexual orientation on a business trip, and that 15-20% of Gen Z Americans identify as trans or non-binary.
+Probably two of the most compelling statistics are the following: BTN reports that 95% of LGBTQ+ business travelers concealed their sexual orientation on a business trip, and that 15-20% of Gen Z Americans identify as trans or non-binary.

 What’s next for LGBTQ+ business travel

-The studies show that LGBTQ+ Americans are still nervous about travel, despite an urge to do so.
+The studies show that LGBTQ+ Americans still have major safety considerations when traveling, despite an urge to do so.
 It is vital for the success and inclusivity of corporate travel programs to include LGBTQ+ views and concerns in business travel policies and procedures.
 Consider starting an employee resource group, surveying employees anonymously, or appointing a head of DEI to focus a lens on LGBTQ+ needs.
 To make a change, we’ll all need to work together.